marsango16/IH_DA_FT_MAR_2023/Class_Materials/SQL_MYSQL/Labs/Lab_SQL_Join_Two_Tables.md

 IDA	ANDREWS	76.77
 ```

-9. Write sql statement to check if you can find any actor who never particiapted in any film.
+9. Write sql statement to check if you can find any actor who never participated in any film.

 Expect output: no actor found.